 But here’s why we’re going to let your competitors hire agencies that old way I describe above, and you’re going to do it differently this time.

 Left to our own devices we will skip the pivotal work that leads to things that are so strongly correlated with success and that pay dividends over and over and over again.
-Time spent once to set you on the right course will make all subsequent work more efficient.
+Time spent to set you on the right course will make all subsequent work more efficient and impactful.

 It’s the old slow down to go faster axiom.